-MSP graduates pursue careers in a variety of sectors, providing a holistic or complexity lens to projects and programs.
-Graduates will have the opportunity to work in areas of community health, violence prevention, conflict transformation, institutional development, and resource stewardship, among others.
+MSP graduates pursue careers in a variety of sectors, providing a holistic or complex lens to projects and programs.
 MSP alumni are currently working in the private, public, and nonprofit sectors, with a small subset pursuing PhD’s.

 Where are they now?
 Check out a few of our alumni!

 Systems and Complexity Associate, Hawai’i Leadership Forum (Honolulu, HI)

 Hawai‘i Leadership Forum is a societal change organization dedicated to fostering enduring, positive change in Hawai‘i.
 The main track for accomplishing this is a cross-sectoral leadership program, the Omidyar Fellows, which cultivates a community of mid-career leaders to equip them with the skills and relationships they will need to collectively transform Hawai‘i.
 Sam’s job is to support the Fellows in their efforts.
 This usually takes the form of systems mapping; a process which he facilitates.
 Currently, his role is expanding to incorporate emergent learning so that the organization can continually adapt and improve its ability to create impact.